Discover more from After the Gold Rush

 George Hearst was rough.
 He was twice her age.
 He’d had almost no formal schooling.
 But he’d said himself that he’d read every book on mining he could get hold of, and read for pleasure when he could.
 “Two and a half years was all the time I ever spent in a school house.
 But I liked the school first-rate and was very ambitious to learn everything.
 It would worry me terribly if I could not succeed.”

-He had a manliness of bearing, and a kindliness of manner that she found magnetic.
+Between his manliness of bearing, and kindness of manner, she found him magnetic.
 Even more than that, she felt comfortable with him.

 Ahead of her, her father slowed his horse and dropped back to ride beside her, rousing her from her thoughts.
 “You are quiet, Puss.”

 The gentle concern in his voice nearly undid her.
 She felt tears in her eyes, at the back of her throat.